FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/installation-instructions/QGIS General Tools.rst

 1. Click the open icon on the QGIS toolbar.
-Navigate to the project folder, select the \*.qgs file and click Open.
+Navigate to the project folder, select the \*.qgz file and click Open.

 .. image:: ../img/QGIS-General-Tools/qgisgeneraltools9.png